 The logical and physical representations of the system architecture are mapped onto each other.
-The interactions between system elements are defined by interfaces whose complexity strongly depends on the way the system architecture is defined.
-The relationships between the outputs of concept definition and the system solution, as well as the range of other views of a system that are available to describe a more complete set of characteristics between the system elements are discussed further in the logical architecture and physical architecture sections of the KA.
+The interactions between system elements are defined by interfaces whose complexity strongly depends on the way the system architecture and design is defined.
+The relationships between the outputs of concept definition and the system solution, as well as the range of other views of a system that are available to describe a more complete set of characteristics between the system elements are discussed further in the Logical Architecture Model Development and Physical Architecture Model Development sections of system definition.